Salvia exserta

-Salvia exserta is an annual herb that is native to the Rio Grande basin in Bolivia, and south into Argentina.
+Salvia exserta is a species of flowering plant in the family Lamiaceae.
+It is an annual herb that is native to the Rio Grande basin in Bolivia, and south into Argentina.
 It grows in stony ground in dry woodland at 1300 to 2700 m elevation.

 S. exserta reaches up to 1.5 m high, with long petiolate leaves that are 3 to 12 cm by 2 to 12 cm.
 The inflorescence of terminal racemes is 5 to 30 cm long, with a red corolla that is 1.7 to 2.8 cm.
 The corolla has an upper lip that is much longer than the lower.